DanCag/TOPOS/README.md

 Data
 ----
-* `required_data` contains the necessary files for running TOPOS
+* `required_data` contains the train matrix and the train labels files necessary to run TOPOS
-* `test_set_instance` contains the CCLE test set that is used as example in this tutorial.
+* `test_set_instance` contains an instance of test set and a file with the list of top 275 genes identified in the study

 Usage
 -----